 - Do not use a razor (an electric razor is fine).

 - Avoid contact sports and activities that can result in injury or bleeding.

 - Do not take aspirin (salicylic acid), non-steroidal, anti-inflammatory medications (NSAIDs) such as Motrin/Advil (ibuprofen), Aleve (naproxen), Celebrex (celecoxib) etc. as these can all increase the risk of bleeding.
 Please consult with your healthcare team regarding use of these agents and all over the counter medications/supplements while on therapy.

 - Do not floss or use toothpicks and use a soft-bristle toothbrush to brush your teeth.

-Progressive Multifocal Leukoencephalopathy (PML) is a rare but very serious brain infection that has been reported with this medication.
+- Progressive Multifocal Leukoencephalopathy (PML): Progressive Multifocal Leukoencephalopathy (PML) is a rare but very serious brain infection that has been reported with this medication.
 The signs of PML may develop over several weeks or months.
 They may include changes in mood or usual behavior, confusion, thinking problems, loss of memory, changes in vision, speech, or walking, and decreased strength or weakness on one side of the body.
-If you develop any of these signs, notify your healthcare provider immediately.
+If you develop any of these signs, notify your oncology care team immediately.